AidaCPL/Fighting_Words_News/literature/README.md

 - Providing insights into the theoretical and conceptual uniqueness of language production in politics.
 - Inspiring future research directions aimed at unlocking the full potential of political text analysis.

-## Conclusion:
-In conclusion, this paper contributes to the advancement of political science methodology by introducing innovative techniques for identifying and evaluating lexical features in political discourse.
-By addressing limitations in existing methods, the research opens new avenues for understanding political conflict and dynamics.
-Moving forward, further refinement and application of these techniques promise to enhance our ability to analyze and interpret political texts, thereby enriching our understanding of political processes and structures.

 ### Connection between Current Literature and Project Idea